March 25, 2021

 Treatment and Therapy Options

 Chemotherapy works by giving the patient anticancer drugs, which target and destroy the fast-growing cancer cells.
 Chemotherapy is usually given to patients orally or intravenously, directly into the vein.
 When delivered directly into the vein, often doctors recommend that the patient have a port placed.
 A port is a device that allows doctors access to the patient's veins to draw blood and give intravenous fluids without the pain of multiple needle pricks.
 Doctors monitor the patient’s blood throughout the treatment and adjust the medication as needed.
-While chemotherapy attacks the fast growing cancer cells, chemotherapy also may affect other fast growing cells, such as hair.
+While chemotherapy attacks the fast-growing cancer cells, it may also cause side effects.
 If possible, your doctor may use a combination of drugs to help prevent side effects.

 Radiation Therapy works by using “targeted energy” such as x-rays and radioactive substances to shrink tumors, destroy cancerous cells, and treat certain symptoms.
 Radiation can be given alone or along with other therapies.
 Imaging advances allow doctors to track the progress of the tumors closely and to be able to deliver large radiation doses directly to the tumors, while avoiding impact on healthy cells.

-Stem Cell Transplantation works by giving the patient stem cell intravenously, where the stem cells travel to the bone marrow and make new blood cells.
+Stem Cell Transplantation works by giving the patient stem cell intravenously, where they travel to the bone marrow and make new blood cells.
 This process is called engraftment.
 The procedure only takes about an hour, but the patient typically must first participate in chemotherapy and radiation to destroy as many of the cancerous cells as possible.

 For more information on cancer and its different treatments, follow us on Facebook and Instagram!